JamesLemony/jameslemony.github.io/content/Course Notes/Nouns and Pronouns/Indefinite Pronouns.md

 > [!INFO] Bazı durumlarda, "Any" sözcüğünü, olumlu cümlelerde de kullanabiliriz.
 >
 > I will go anywhere with you.
 (Seninle, nereye olsa giderim.)
-> I will do antyhing to save her.
+> I will do anything to save her.
 (Onu kurtarmak için ne gerekirse yaparım.)
 > You can ask anybody, they will know.
 (Herhangi birine sorabilirsin, bilirler.)
 > Anyhwere is fine with me.
 (Her yer bana uyar.)